 The need and desire for a “summer cottage” seem to be unstoppable even in the remotest areas of the deep north :-).

 We pitched our tents at the seaside above a small gorge.
 During the evening, it became cold…

 Luckily, there was some drift wood at the sea coast, and we even found a broken wooden cart with some black coal!
 Around the campfire, everything looked more optimistic, and we enjoyed our evening meals, cups of tea - and a few shots of whiskey we still got.

 It took us just a few hours to reach the Russian settlement of Barenstburg on the next day.

 We did it differently.
-Unforgettable memories is a cliché, but in this case, there is no better description or comparison of what we gained and experienced in Svalbard.
+Unforgettable memories is a cliché, but in this case, there is no better description or comparison of what we experienced in Svalbard.